RaymondChoi54/News-with-analysis/Solutions.md

 **PUT:** Users can add the topics they want to keep track of through the save command.
 Which is done through a PUT request from /api/users/:user/topics/:topic.
 On success a 200 status code is returned.
 If the user enters a user that does not exists a 404 status code is returned and if the user is not logged in a 401 status code is returned.

 **DELETE:** Users can delete topics from their list.
 Which is done through a DELETE request from /api/users/:user/topics/:topic.
 On success a 202 status code is returned.
 If the user enters a user that does not exists a 404 status code is returned and if the user is not logged in a 401 status code is returned.
+Users can also delete their own accounts through a DELETE request from /api/users/:user.
+On success a 202 status code is returned.

 **CRUD Operations:**